surfaceocean/kernelsu_oneplus_7_pro_lineageos_guacamole/README.md

 # WARNING: A data wipe and factory reset are MANDATORY to use this build!
 Flashing only the boot.img will cause your device to lose Wi-Fi and sound functionality.

 # WARNING: After installation, OTA updates can only be applied using packages signed with Android test keys.
+This means you will not be able to use official builds for OTA upgrades after installation.

 # CAUTION: This build may potentially DAMAGE your device.
 Proceed at your own risk!
 Always make a backup before each update!